Stay on Top of Local Statistics Easily with Our Market Statistics Program

 Do you offer any help to prepare me for the California real estate license state exam?

-New member orientation is usually offered monthly.
+New Member Orientation is offered on the first Monday of every month except on holidays.
 Registration is required.
 To register email [email protected] or call (858) 715-8040.

 Where can I find a list of upcoming classes scheduled at SDAR?

 Click here for a complete list of current class offerings.

 How do I cancel a class I have registered for?

 Registrations for classes can be cancelled online through the registration system.
 Go to the Tickets page, and locate your order.
 Click your order to view order details, and then select "Cancel Order" to cancel your registration.
 You will receive an email confirming the cancellation.
 You may also cancel via email to [email protected]

 I am not a member, but would like to register for a class.
 Is that possible?

 Absolutely!
 Most class registration pages have a Non-Member ticket type.
 If you need assistance, please call (858) 715-8040 or email [email protected]